 Maintained global portions of the application and made broad sweeping changes throughout to help keep this financial application modern.
 Most of my contributions are found in the "backend of the frontend".

 AMP is a web application that allows media enterprises to manage the content in their media applications built by Bottle Rocket.
 AMP is built in AngularJS.
 The design work was done mostly by myself.

 The Education Technology website was migrated by me and three other developers from a table driven layout rendered in quirks mode using the TeamSite CMS to a fully HTML 5 tableless layout using the Sitecore CMS.

-I am 27 years old, currently living in Richardson, TX.
-I have a amazing wife who works really hard making iPhone Applications, cooking wonderful meals, and puts up with my long hours at work.
-I enjoy Web development/design blogs, designing board games, and spending time with my wife and cats.
+I am years old, currently living in Wylie, TX.
+I have a amazing wife who works really hard making iPhone Applications, and puts up with me.
+I have one amazing daughter who is growing up fast.
+I enjoy Web development/design blogs, designing board games, and spending time with my family and cats.

-I have always had a thing for video games and how they were made.
+As a child, I had a thing for trying to understand how the video games I played were made.
 I grew up on Super Mario Brothers and Zelda.
 I used to have notebooks of designed levels for the games I played.
 Later in my teenage years, I stumbled across a TRS-80 CoCo II for twelve dollars where I learned my first programming language, BASIC.
-Now I had the ability to create these beautiful games... kinda.
+Now I had the ability to create these beautiful games... kind of.
 It was mostly text-based and 4-bit graphics.
 At most, I could make the equivalent of Adventure for the Atari 2600.